sima49/AwinImporter/README.md

 # AwinImporter

-edit config.php with your database settings and your good to go :).
+edit config/config.php with your database settings and your good to go :).